Markay12/mindstormsEV3/README.md

 **Sammy Arenson**
 * Main documentation lead as well as looking over code to ensure that we were progressing, held the team accountable and together

+### *December 1st Update*

+The main trouble working through the autonomous driving robot was getting it to be able to drive forward without any assistance.
+Though this was not completely achieved, manual intervention is still not necessary.

+* Robot makes it through maze without human touch
+* New implementation to have robot stop when the color on the ground is red, therefore points for stopping should be achieved ([**Final Rubric**](https://github.com/Markay12/mindstormsEV3/blob/master/Spyn%20Demonstration%20Rubric.pdf))
+* robot makes necessary turns, turning right, left 180 and finally backwards

+#### *Next Updates*

+1. Implement stopping on green and trying to pick up person in wheel chair
+2. Maintain turning and driving straight capabilities
+3. A way to detect when the robot has been moving against a wall
+4. What to do when the color on the ground is blue?
+5. implementations
+6. __December 6th__ Final Demonstration